dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 tags: software project management PM lessons
 ---

 Today is my last working day for this big software company.
 I gather the lessons I learned in being a Project Manager (PM) and Change Manager / Product Manager.
-Here they are, in no particular order.
+Here they are, in no particular order, yet stripped from any trade secrets of course.

 ## 1. beat the competition, prepare
 One can prepare a lot more than the average guy considers to prepare for.
 Our trick was to win the day by being super-duper-prepared.
 We would run our presentations with a test audience - multiple times if needed, proof-read each other's (important) emails, and generally consider first-time-right a rare event, a cause for celebration.
 The company culture even has a dirty word to describe violating due diligence: "winging it".